Norway’s second largest city and home to nearly 300,000 people. Bergen is a beautiful city surrounded by mountains and fjords.

 The light rail is the principal way of getting to southern parts of the city.
 It comes every 10 minutes or so between 6am and 1am with a half hourly night service on Friday and Saturday.
 Remember tram tickets must be bought before you get on (except night trams).

-For our list of recommended hotels, check our Gay Bergen Hotels page.
+For our list of recommended hotels in Bergen, please visit our Gay Bergen Hotels page.

 Bergen has a unique geographical placement (very far north, close to the sea and surrounded by mountains) which results in a lot of rain.
 Check the weather reports before coming (though locals say something about bad clothing rather than weather).